bellmcp/bellmcp.github.io/README.md

 * Add an ability to enable dark mode and many more accesibility features.
 * Implement an image slideshow and click-to-zoom feature.
-* Implement an right-click preventation.
+* Implement a user's right-click preventation.

 # License